dan-fedramp/docs/markdown/FRMR.MAS.minimum-assessment-standard.md

 > **Information Resource**: Has the meaning from 44 USC § 3502 (6): &quot;information and related resources, such as personnel, equipment, funds, and information technology.&quot;
 >
->  _Note: This applies to any aspect of the _cloud service offering_, both technical and managerial, including everything that makes up the business of the offering from organizational policies and procedures to hardware, software, and code._
+>  _Note: This applies to any aspect of the cloud service offering, both technical and managerial, including everything that makes up the business of the offering from organizational policies and procedures to hardware, software, and code._
 >
 >  _[Reference: 44 USC § 3502 (6)](https://www.govinfo.gov/app/details/USCODE-2023-title44/USCODE-2023-title44-chap35-subchapI-sec3502)_